They say…

 Where are they now?

-Tolly ceased brewing in Walthamstow over the Christmas period of 1971-72, by which time the Essex Brewery was likely producing a limited range of mild and bitter and bottled pale ale and stout.
+Tolly ceased brewing in Walthamstow over the Christmas period of 1971-72, by which time the Essex Brewery was likely producing a limited range of mild and bitter and bottled and stout.
 The site continued in use for bottling beer sent in tankers from Ipswich until 1974.

-The parent company’s subsequent was chequered.
-In 1977, as non-brewing groups began to enter the industry through developments like Imperial Tobacco’s purchase of and Grand Metropolitan’s of Watney and Truman, Tolly Cobbold was sold to shipping company Ellerman Lines.
+The parent company’s subsequent history was chequered.
+In 1977, as non-brewing groups began to enter the industry through developments like Imperial Tobacco’s purchase of Courage and Grand Metropolitan’s of and Truman, was sold to shipping company Ellerman Lines.
 But the buyer’s expectations weren’t met and the company continued to struggle with a declining reputation.
 In 1983 it was sold on to business tycoons the Barclay twins, later owners of the Daily Telegraph, the Spectator and the Channel Island of Brecqhou, then to the Brent Walker property and leisure group in 1989.

 Brent Walker closed the brewery later that year, but it was reopened the next year following a management buyout.
 In 2003, it was bought and closed by family brewer Ridley, of Hartford End near Chelmsford, which was in turn bought and closed by emerging new national brewer Greene King of Bury St Edmunds in 2006.
 Greene King still occasionally brews Tolly brands as specials.